Approach to tax, principal risks, uncertain tax positions, Pillar Two, judgements and estimates

 Context

 We manage tax risk through robust internal policies, processes, training, and compliance programmes.
-We maintain open and constructive relationships with tax authorities worldwide.
-We monitor government debate on tax policy in our key jurisdictions, so that we can understand any potential future changes in tax law and share an informed point of view.
+We seek to maintain open and constructive relationships with tax authorities worldwide.
+To mitigate the risk of double taxation throughout our supply chain, profits are recognised in territories by reference to the activities performed in that territory and the value they generate in accordance with the OECD’s guidelines on the arm’s length principle and our position is supported by economic analysis and reports.
+We monitor government debate on tax policy in our key jurisdictions, so that we can understand any potential future changes in tax law.
 Where relevant, we provide pragmatic and constructive business input to tax policy makers, either directly or through industry trade bodies.
-This includes advocating reform to support economic growth and job creation, as well as the needs of our patients and other key stakeholders.
-We submit significant tax decisions to our Tax Governance Board, which meets quarterly comprised of senior GSK Finance colleagues.
+This includes advocating reform to support economic growth and job creation, and the needs of our patients and other key stakeholders.

 3. Critical accounting judgements and key sources of estimation uncertainty (extract)